🇵🇱 Steve G 🇵🇸’s review published on Letterboxd:

 Much has been said about how ridiculous the ending it is, but it's not that much more of a flight of fantasy than the original's was.
 It also has an excellent subplot regarding a killer whale which does contribute significantly to how the story pans out.
 Scheider is perhaps even better here than in the original, basically carrying the film on his own this time, whilst Hamilton's continued incredulity at events doesn't feel played out at all.

-A shadow in the shape of another killer shark may loom large over it, but Jaws 2 is a really enjoyable and deserving film in its own right.
+A cloud in the shape of another killer shark may loom large over it, but Jaws 2 is a really enjoyable and deserving film in its own right.